There are many ways to tie a scarf. No matter you are a man or woman, different people may tie a scarf in a different

 This scarf is used more as a decoration than to keep you warm, and it does not actually require any tying.

 Simply flatten the scarf out along the neck and drape it down across the chest, tucking it behind any jacket you might have on.
-Mens plaid scarves are workable for this way.
+Mens plaid scarves are workable in this way.

 One of the most commonly worn scarf styles is simply wrapping the scarf around your neck to make it so one of the ends sits longer than the opposite end.

 Then, tie the long end of the scarf around the neck and adjust it so they are approximate of equal length.
 Normally, women wear winter scarf in this way.